jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 Natural languages encourage our thinking to follow patterns that they easily support [@whorf56].
 This idea has been applied to programming, for example Whorfianism was influential in the design of Ruby [@rubylang].
-REST clients tend to style the calling of remote resources similarly to the call style of the host programming language.
-In practice one of two schemas are generally followed: a synchronous, blocking style in which an invocation halts execution for the duration of the request before evaluating to the fetched resource; or asynchronous, non-blocking in which some logic is specified to be applied to the response once it is available.
+It may be useful when looking for new techniques to question which established constructs are as they are because of languages which unintentionally suggest that formulation; it is perhaps significant that REST clients tend to style the calling of remote resources similarly to the call style of the host programming language.
+In practice one of two schemas are generally followed: a synchronous, blocking style in which an invocation halts execution for the duration of the request before evaluating to the fetched resource; or an asynchronous, non-blocking form in which some logic is specified to be applied to the response once it is available.
 Languages which promote concurrency though threading generally consider blocking in a single thread to be acceptable and will